mvcss/mvcss.github.com/source/styleguide/naming.md

   background: $c-highlight
 ```

 We use `is-active` as a convention throughout MVCSS, but any state can affect any module in a unique way.
 For example, applying `is-active` on an `btn` may have a completely different effect from applying `is-active` on a `nav-item`.
-By using only compound selectors (`.module.is-state`) to define state, we're able to increase specificity when needed, while also containing any changes within an single module's namespace.
+By using only compound selectors (`.module.is-state`) to define state, we're able to increase specificity when needed, while also containing any changes within a single module's namespace.

 Context
 -------